 Most non-serious open wounds on a cat will heal within a week.
-Non-serious means a cut that does not lead to any significant blood loss, and is not deep enough to cause concern.
+Non-serious means a cut that does not lead to significant blood loss, and is not deep enough to cause concern.

 As the Mar Vista Animal Center explains, there are four cat wound healing stages.
 These consist of:

 Inflammation begins as soon as you start treating your cat’s wound.
 Blood clots start to form to slow down the bleeding.
 It’s advisable to prevent them from doing so.
 At this critical stage, mouth bacteria can be very harmful.

 Debridement begins not long afterward.
 This involves any undesirable bacteria being discharged from the wound as pus.
 Your cat will want to lick at this, but again, prevent them from doing so.

 Within a day or two, the wound will start to repair itself.
 This will involve the site of the injury shrinking as new flesh is generating.
 This is also when the cat’s skin will begin to scab over.

 This phase will itch and tickle.
 Avoid letting your cat lick this scab, and certainly stop them scratching and biting.
 The skin needs to be permitted to heal appropriately.

 Your cat will heal completely.
 A minor injury will see the skin return to its former strength.
 A more substantial wound will heal to around 80% of its previous vigor.

 What to Use to Prevent a Cat from Licking a Wound

-Once you have covered up an open wound on a cat, you’ll need to deter them from licking it.
+Once you have covered up an open wound on a cat, you’ll need to deter him from licking it.
 The most effective way of achieving this is by applying a taste-deterrent flavor to any bandage.

 You can pick up products that will provide this service at a pet store.
 Alternatively, apply a citrus aroma.
 Be careful with this, though.
 If you use a fresh lemon, it may seep into the wound.